ctfer-io/ctfer/README.md

 pulumi config set charts-repository oci://registry.dev1.ctfer-io.lab/hauler
 ```

-If you want to use custom images of ctfd (i.e with your plugin/themes)
+If you want to use custom images of ctfd (i.e with your plugin/themes).
 ```bash
 # Use custom images
 pulumi config set ctfd-image ctferio/ctfd:3.7.7-0.3.0
 ```

-If you want to configure the ChallManager URL
+If you want to configure the ChallManager URL.
 ```bash
 # Use custom images
 pulumi config set chall-manager-url http://chall-manager-svc.ctfer:8080/api/v1